 Upon further examining his eating habits, doctors learned that “since elementary school, [the boy] would not eat certain textures of food.”
 Subsisting only on a diet of chips, processed meats, white bread, and a daily portion of french fries.
 Doctors also found copper, selenium, zinc, and vitamin D deficiencies, as well as decreased bone density.

-Nutritional deficiencies are a fairly common occurrence; the Centers for Disease Control and Prevention (CDC) that nearly 10 percent of Americans have at least one deficiency.
-Globally, nutritional deficiencies affect an estimated , and in the developing world, these deficiencies account for a significant percentage of the morbidity and mortality rates among babies, children, and pregnant women.
+Nutritional deficiencies are a fairly common occurrence; the Centers for Disease Control and Prevention (CDC) reports that nearly 10 percent of Americans have at least one deficiency.
+Globally, nutritional deficiencies affect an estimated 2 billion people, and in the developing world, these deficiencies account for a significant percentage of the morbidity and mortality rates among babies, children, and pregnant women.